Sodiumchloridy/mycharity/README.md

+> [!NOTE]
+> This project was developed for the UM HACKATHON DOMAIN 1 (Enhancing Charity & Donations through Fintech & Technology) by Team Leviathan.

 # MyCharity
-Project for `UM HACKATHON DOMAIN 1` (Team: `Leviathan`)

-MyCharity is a modern donation platform leveraging financial technology to make charitable giving more transparent, efficient, and inclusive.
-The platform focuses on Islamic charitable categories including Waqf, Zakat, and Sadaqah.
+MyCharity is an Islamic charitable donation platform that modernizes charitable giving through transparent, efficient, and inclusive financial technology with a focus on Islamic charitable categories.

+## About

+MyCharity provides a comprehensive solution for Muslims to fulfill their charitable obligations and contributions through three main categories:

+- **Waqf**: Permanent endowments that generate ongoing benefits for communities
+- **Zakat**: Religious obligation with calculated distribution to eligible recipients
+- **Sadaqah**: Voluntary charity for various causes and immediate impact

 ## Getting Started